thealphadollar/docker-pg/README.md

 # docker-pg

-A playground to build Docker and learn it's internal working.
+The repository is a playground to build Docker and learn its internal working.

 The Docker implementations are in the following languages: